ahmadnassri/awesome-startup-resources/README.md

 - [Awesome Incubators](https://github.com/ahmadnassri/awesome-incubators) - A curated list of startup incubators around the globe.
 - [Awesome Accelerators](https://github.com/ahmadnassri/awesome-accelerators) - A curated list of startup accelerators around the globe.
+- [Seed-DB](http://www.seed-db.com/) - A database of seed accelerators and their companies.

 ## Books